This website uses cookies. To read more about them, click 'cookies stored'. To accept our cookies, click the check box then press 'Continue'.

 Scottish Borders Council Archives - Hawick Heritage Hub | Information about the new ‘state of the art’ Council archives due to open in May 2007. | 2 pages or more | 63 | Rachel Hosker |

 1849 | A report on Hawick in the year 1849, the year the Border Railway reached Hawick but also the year of the cholera epidemic.
-Includes contemporary reports on the epidemic and names of a number of those who died. | 4 pages or more | 77 | Anne Golden |
+Includes contemporary reports on the epidemic and names of a number of those who died | 4 pages or more | 77 | Anne Golden |

 Hawick Through Time by Alastair Redpath | A review of the book 'Hawick through Time' by Alastair Redpath. | less than 1 page | 86 | Peter Munro |

-Hawick and District from Old Photographs | Some notes on the recently published book 'Hawick and District from Old Photographs', by Alastair M Redpath. | less than 1 page | 89 | |
+Hawick and District from Old Photographs | Some notes on the recently published book 'Hawick and District from Old Photographs', by Alastair M Redpath. | less than 1 page | 89 | Editor |

 Newspapers published in the Borders | Border newspapers published in the Borders, 65 in total. | 2 pages or more | 5 | Peter Elliot |

-Death in the Borders: 19th Century Border Murder Cases | This is the review of a book by Norrie McLeish, 'Border Murder Cases' with a great deal of research that has gone into this volume.
-Gypsies, landlords, and farm workers. | 2 pages or more | 30 | Norrie McLeish .(Review by Hugh K. Mackay) |
+Death in the Borders: 19th Century Border Murder Cases | Book review.
+Author: Norrie McLeish.
+Border Murder Cases- a great deal of research has gone into this volume.
+Gypsies, landlords, and farm workers, and many others. are included. | 2 pages or more | 30 | Hugh K. Mackay |

 The mole catchers of Lilliesleaf | The story of a mole and rabbit catcher in the Lilliesleaf area. | 1 page or more | 18 | Mrs S.J.
 Hodgkinson |